DaSea/SimpleMdNote.vim/README.md

 # SimpleMdNote.vim
-Simple note plugin use markdown file type!
+Simple note plugin which use markdown file type!